-In 2014, the U.S. Centers for Disease Control and Prevention reported that 1 in 68 children born in the U.S. are affected by ASD, a dramatic increase over the last decade.
-Boys are five times more likely to be identified with ASD than girls.
+In 2018, the U.S. Centers for Disease Control and Prevention reported that 1 in 59 children in the U.S. are affected by ASD.
+Autism occurs across all racial, ethnic, and socio-economic groups, and boys are four times more likely to be identified with ASD than are girls.